okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 - walk back to Airbnb to shower and unwind

 The locals have been very friendly and helpful.
+It surprised me how small the city feels.

 #### Saturday 08/09/2025 -- Dublin

+- solo coffee @ The Little Cactus
+- watch episode of The Great House Revival that showed my Irish friend renovate his nanna's cottage in Kerry while I wait for Z to get ready
+- brunch @ Brother Hubbard and read on our phones about The Easter Rising
+- visit The Spire and GPO, site of The Rising
+- walk over O'Connell Bridge
+- coffee @ Copper + Straw
 - tour @ Kilmainham Gaol Museum, former prison in which the UK Government held and executed Irish revolutionaries a hundred years ago

 #### Sunday 08/10/2025 -- Dublin -> Galway